rydmike/flex_color_scheme/README.md

 black and app bar convenience tricks.
 The returned `ThemeData` contains some opinionated modifications and theme corrections compared to what you get if you would just use the standard `ThemeData.from` with a `ColorScheme`.

-You can still of course override the returned theme data with your own theme modifications and additions, by using the `copyWith` method on the resulting theme data object.
+You can still of course override the returned `ThemeData` with your own theme modifications and additions, by using the `copyWith` method on the resulting `ThemeData` object.

 The following lists the full details of what the differences compared to the standard `ThemeData.from` factory are, as well as the rationale behind the made design choices and changes to the defaults.